LeyangYu1996/EC601_Mini_Project1/README.md

 Input your key to the twitter API and the direction of your fonts into the proper place of the program.

-In order to run this program:
+# Steps to run this program:

 1.Modify the program by inputting your key to the twitter API and the direction of your fonts into the proper place of the program
 .